Franknsten/MidnightARG/readme.md

 # ComTek
 Not much is known about this entity/organisation.
 What we do know is:
 * [comtek.life](comtek.life) was the first website found for them.
 This had hidden files relating to *Heartbeat*, the second single from *Heroes*.
 It now redirects to the presave information
 * [comtekenterprises.org](comtekenterprises.org) was the second website discovered.
-This currently has a gif for a homepage, and hidden files relating to *Avalanche*, an as-yet unreleased song from *Heroes*
+This currently has a gif for a homepage, and hidden files relating to *Brooklyn, Friday, Love*, a released song from *Heroes*.
+The source code has been used to provide files at various stages thorughout the ARG
-* A YouTube [channel](https://www.youtube.com/channel/UCKlTmO6Y4rtPxcVCLDnEIWQ) was discovered, currently one unlisted video is known
+* A YouTube [channel](https://www.youtube.com/channel/UCKlTmO6Y4rtPxcVCLDnEIWQ) was discovered, which hosts a series of unlisted videos and one public video